 Mix up your protein

-If you don't have time to make the roasted chickpeas, adding some canned chickpeas works great too - or give our Instant Pot Chickpeas a try!
-Crispy Baked Tofu or our Buffalo Tofu would be soooo good with this kale caesar salad, as would our Air Fryer Falafel.
+If you don't have time to make the roasted chickpeas, adding some canned chickpeas works great, too - or give our Instant Pot Chickpeas a try!
+Crispy Baked Tofu would be soooo good with this Kale Caesar salad.
 Also: Tempeh Bacon - need I say more?

 Add veggies